twhl-community/halflife-updated/projects/vs2019/readme.txt

 utils.sln
   Solution file containing projects for the utilities.
-  Special user interaction is required in order to compile a share of the projects, see "Installing GLUT and GLAUX" bellow.
+  Special user interaction is required in order to compile a share of the projects, see "Installing SDL2" bellow.
   Special user interaction is also required for the smdlexp project, see "smdlexp project" bellow.
   The serverctrl project is problematic, see "serverctrl project" bellow.